 Lasse Aukusti Urpalainen, better known as MATUMBAMAN, is a professional Dota 2 player from Finland.
 He currently plays for TeamLiquid.
-His total earnings are $3.6M from 66 tournaments.
+His total earnings at 2021are $3.7M from 79 tournaments.

 #10.
 Manny Anekal

-He has more than ten years of experience in gaming and marketing.
+Manny Anekal is a popular esports influencer.
+He owns multiple companies in the esports space and has more than ten years of experience in gaming and marketing.